geochasm/DRCOG_Buildings/workflow.md

  * Run the [JOSM validator](http://wiki.openstreetmap.org/wiki/JOSM/Validator).
 Check for any errors it detects.
  * Check for small building parts that should be joined to the main building.
 We've already found a few examples of these in the data (see [issue #19](https://github.com/osmlab/labuildings/issues/19)), so make sure you keep an eye out for these.
 To join small parts, select both polygons and select **Tools > Join overlapping Area**.
  ![screen shot 2016-04-04 at 2 38 36 pm](https://cloud.githubusercontent.com/assets/695934/14264162/74ab59f4-fa73-11e5-8c4e-896c7fa2c2e4.png)

-If it's a small sliver, it makes sense that the "proper" data is on the larger object.
+ * If it's a small sliver, it makes sense that the "proper" data is on the larger object.
 Delete all the tags on the sliver and join the two objects.

-If it's larger, like a strip mall split into pieces, then do:
+ * If it's larger, like a strip mall split into pieces, then do:

-- `lacounty:ain` -> ALL
-- `lacount:bld_id` -> ALL
-- `start_date` -> None if multiple or the one option if there's only one
+   * `start_date` -> None if multiple or the one option if there's only one
-- `height` -> largest number
+   * `height` -> largest number
-- `ele` -> largest number
+   * `ele` -> largest number
-- `building:units` -> none if different
+   * `building:units` -> none if different
 ![screen shot 2016-04-04 at 2 38 44 pm](https://cloud.githubusercontent.com/assets/695934/14264157/6c9f23ee-fa73-11e5-8744-e49d7e179003.png)

  * Inspect everything else with a critical eye!
 Don't trust that the validator or FIXME tags will catch everything.
 There may be other bugs that only you can detect.
 Use your human smarts!